TL;DR - Quick Answer

 - • Full insurance coverage

-- • Segregated or allocated storage options
+- • Set-apart or named storage choices

-- • Regular audits and reporting
+- • Steady audits and reporting

-- • IRS compliance documentation
+- • IRS rule-keeping paperwork

 - • Hold IRA assets on your behalf

-- • Ensure IRS compliance
+- • Keep to IRS rules

-- • Coordinate with depository for storage
+- • Work with the depository on storage

 - • IRS-approved status